5 Ways to Make College More Affordable

 2. Have a plan.

 Only two in five of Sallie Mae’s respondent families created a plan to pay for college, but they were able to save over three times more and borrow one-third less than non-planners.
-Check out the American Saves guide to building a budget if you don’t already have one in place.
 Set a monthly savings goal and forget it via automated deposits.

 3. Be realistic in assessing college options.